pytorch/vision/maintainer_guide.md

 and that their intended narrative is preserved (by e.g. checking outputs, etc.).

-The rest of the folders (build, android, ios) are private and have no BC guarantees.
+The rest of the folders (build, android, ios, etc.) are private and have no BC guarantees.

 ### Deprecation policy.